 Another easy method of asking an employee to quit is by making them do open presentations in front of the team.

-That too in front of junior level employees this would be a real tough game to survive in the same office.
+That too in front of junior level employees this would be a really tough game to survive in the same office.

 16. Show them no longer you trust by avoidance:

-Try often to show that you do not trust them anymore by giving them less importance in the team.
+Try often to show that you do not trust them anymore by giving them less important in the team.

 Allot fewer projects or make them do nothing will make feel like quitting the job.
-Even though this is going to be tough, underperformers have to leave at some point of time.
+Even though this is going to be tough, underperformers have to leave at some point in time.